IOSG | 70% of Top Profitable Wallets Are Bots, but AI Hasn’t Taken Over Prediction Markets Yet

 Executive Summary

 The core data fueling panic around prediction market bots is strikingly straightforward: on Polymarket, 5% of wallets classified as “bot-like” account for 75% of trading volume.
 Since January 2025, 823 wallets have each netted over $100,000, collectively withdrawing $131 million in profits from Polymarket.
-Of the top 20 wallets on the profit leaderboard, 14 are categorized as bots (per Stacy Muur leaderboard inspection).
+Among the top 20 profit earners, 14 are classified as bots (per Stacy Muur leaderboard inspection).
 A University of Toronto study—covering 2.4 million users and $67 billion in trading volume since 2022—found that 68.8% of users are unprofitable, while the top 1% captured 76.5% of all profits.

-The resulting narrative is that prediction markets are wealth-transfer machines—and bots are their operators.
-The data is accurate, but the framing contains a fundamental bias.
+This yields a compelling narrative: prediction markets are wealth-transfer machines, and bots are their operators.
+The data is accurate—but the framing is half-biased.

 Core Thesis

-1. The central flaw in the “bot narrative” lies in conflating “trading volume concentration” with “capital extraction.”
-The fact that 5% of wallets on Polymarket generate 75% of volume reflects only the distribution of account activity—not proof that retail capital is being extracted by bots.
+1. The central flaw in the bot narrative lies in conflating “trading volume concentration” with “capital extraction.”
+The fact that 5% of Polymarket wallets generate 75% of volume reflects only the distribution of account activity—not direct evidence that retail capital is being extracted by bots.

-2. Aggregate-level data is more persuasive.
-AI agent wallets achieve ~37% win rates; human wallets, just 7–13%.
-A 3–4× gap at the population level is real evidence of structural advantage; meanwhile, the fact that 14 of the top 20 profit-leaderboard wallets are bots (Stacy Muur leaderboard inspection) represents merely the right tail of that distribution—not independent evidence.
+2. Group-level data is more telling.
+AI agent wallets achieve a ~37% win rate; human wallets, only 7–13%.
+This 3–4× structural gap at the population level is real evidence of systemic advantage; the fact that 14 of the top 20 profit earners are bots (per Stacy Muur leaderboard inspection) is merely the right-tail projection of that distribution—not independent evidence.

-3. Bot advantage is structural, not judgmental.
-Bots dominate three market types: price-feed latency arbitrage, real-time sports event state automation, and cross-platform combinatorial arbitrage.
+3. Bot advantage operates on structural—not judgmental—dimensions.
+Bots dominate three market types: price-feed latency arbitrage, automated betting-state execution in live sports, and cross-platform combinatorial arbitrage.
 Their commonality?
-None requires judgment about real-world outcomes themselves.
-Once market resolution depends on synthesizing multi-source real-world information, bot advantages systematically erode.
+None require subjective judgment about real-world outcomes.
+Once market resolution depends on synthesizing multi-source real-world information, bot advantage systematically erodes.

 4. Polymarket’s category composition has shifted over the past 12 months—from “Politics 42%” to “Sports 50%.”
-The fastest-growing categories are precisely long-horizon event markets where bots hold no structural edge—confirming a clear platform-wide trend toward retailization.
+The fastest-growing categories are precisely those where bots hold no structural edge: long-horizon event markets.
+The platform’s overall retailization trend is unmistakable.

-5. Forward-looking view: Bot share will continue rising as deployment costs fall—but the scale of capital extraction from humans by bots will peak *before* bot share does—because bots cannibalize one another faster than they extract from human accounts.
+5. Forward-looking view: Bot share will continue rising as deployment costs fall—but the scale of capital extraction from humans by bots will peak *before* bot share does—because bots cannibalize each other faster than they extract from human accounts.

 6. Investment strategy: Equity opportunities at the platform layer (Kalshi + Polymarket collectively hold >97% share) are effectively closed to venture-scale checks.
-Value migration is underway—to the L2 agent infrastructure layer (e.g., Olas / Valory models) and venue-agnostic middleware.
-C-end bot products and L3 data / pricing layers lack venture fit.
+Value is migrating upward to L2 agent infrastructure layers (e.g., Olas / Valory models) and venue-agnostic middleware—and downward to C-end bot products and L3 data / pricing layers, neither of which fits venture criteria.

 Three quantitative anchors define the scope of this report.

-First, Bernstein revised its forecast for the prediction market sector to $240 billion for 2026E on April 14, 2026—with consensus across sell-side firms now projecting a path to $1 trillion by 2030.
+First, Bernstein revised its forecast for the prediction market sector to $240 billion for 2026E on April 14, 2026, with consensus across sell-side firms now pointing toward a $1 trillion market by 2030.

-Third, Robinhood launched over 1,000 Kalshi contracts, with its >1M customers having traded 9 billion contracts cumulatively.
-Robinhood’s prediction market ARR stands at ~$350 million, up from $150 million in 2025 and projected to reach $586 million in 2026E—making it the firm’s fastest-growing product line.
+Third, Robinhood launched over 1,000 Kalshi contracts, with its 1M+ customers having traded 9 billion contracts cumulatively.
+Robinhood’s prediction market business generates ~$350 million ARR, up from $150 million in 2025 and projected at $586 million for 2026E—the company’s fastest-growing product line.

-Together, these figures point to one conclusion: Prediction markets are no longer solely a crypto-native sector—they increasingly resemble a TradFi distribution problem.
-The “retail investors being extracted from,” assumed in the bot narrative, are primarily not crypto-native users, but retail investors entering via traditional brokerage channels.
+Collectively, these figures point to one conclusion: prediction markets are no longer a crypto-native niche—they behave more like a TradFi distribution problem.
+The “retail investors being extracted from,” assumed in the bot narrative, are not primarily crypto natives, but retail investors entering via traditional broker channels.

-This implies a contextual bias in bot panic: The sector isn’t being drained of value by automation—it’s being flooded with traffic by mainstream finance at a pace far exceeding any speed of automated extraction.
+Hence, the contextual bias in bot panic: the sector isn’t being value-extracted by automation—it’s being flooded with traffic by mainstream finance at a pace far exceeding any automated extraction speed.

 II.
 The Real Data That Matters: 37% vs. 10%